pokt-network/pocket/docs/development/README.md

-├── app                               # Entrypoint to running the Pocket node and clients │   ├── client                        # Entrypoint to running a local Pocket debug client │   └── pocket                        # Entrypoint to running a local Pocket node ├── bin                               # [currently-unused] Destination for compiled pocket binaries ├── build                             # Build related source files including Docker, scripts, etc │   ├── config                        # Configuration files for to run nodes in development │   ├── deployments                   # Docker-compose to run different cluster of services for development
+├── app                               # Entrypoint to running the Pocket node and clients │   ├── client                        # Entrypoint to running a local Pocket debug client │   └── pocket                        # Entrypoint to running a local Pocket node ├── bin                               # Destination for compiled pocket binaries ├── build                             # Build related source files including Docker, scripts, etc │   ├── config                        # Configuration files for to run nodes in development │   ├── deployments                   # Docker-compose to run different cluster of services for development